John B. Callahan: 2010 U.S. Congressional campaign

 Callahan announced his intention to challenge incumbent Charlie Dent for Pennsylvania's 15th congressional district on July 27, 2009.
 Independent Jake Towne also ran.
 Callahan made his record in Bethlehem a focal point on his campaign, positioning himself as knowledgeable about how to rejuvenate an economy, a central issue in the 2010 mid-term elections.

 Callahan lost the race, earning 39 percent of the votes compared to Dent's 54 percent.

 2013 Northampton County Executive campaign

 Callahan announced his candidacy for Northampton County Executive on February 6, 2013, after sitting Executive John Stoffa announced his lack of desire to seek reelection.
 He won the Democratic primary with over 50% of the vote, which was held on May 21.
 He lost the election to the Republican candidate; Bangor, Pennsylvania Mayor John Brown, with 47% of the vote to Brown's 52%.
 The results were seen as an upset due to Callahan's higher fundraising and better name recognition.

+Later political career

+Callahan was a member of the 300 person transition team for incoming Governor Josh Shapiro in 2022, serving on the Business Development Subcommittee.